Opening doors. Engaging minds.

 Who are we?

-NDNU is made up of three schools and colleges, offering approximately 20 undergraduate majors.
-From arts to sciences, business to education, NDNU has great programs to choose from.
+NDNU is made up of three schools and colleges, offering approximately 30 majors and credentials.
+From social to natural sciences, business to education, NDNU has great programs to choose from.

 Approximately 30 student organizations reflect academic, ethnic, sports, professional, social, and service groups.
-The area offers an active arts and community scene.
+The area offers an active cultural, outdoors, and community scene.